oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 ### About Database Fleet Maintenance

-Database Fleet Maintenance is an end-to-end automated solution for update(patching) and upgrade of Oracle Databases.
-Fleet Maintenance enables DBAs to automate update(patching) of a wide range of Oracle Database configurations including Oracle RAC environments with Data Guard Standby.
+Database Fleet Maintenance is an end-to-end automated solution for updating (patching) and upgrading Oracle Databases.
+Fleet Maintenance enables DBAs to automate the updating (patching) of a wide range of Oracle Database configurations, including Oracle RAC environments with Data Guard Standby.

-Starting with Enterprise Manager 13.5 RU1, Enterprise Manager offers a new interface to ease automated update(patching), and upgrade of your database fleet.
+Starting with Enterprise Manager 13.5 RU1, Enterprise Manager offers a new interface to simplify the automated update (patching) and upgrade of your database fleet.

 Benefits of using the EM Fleet Maintenance capability include:

-- Minimizing downtime with use of Out of Place patching
+- Minimizing downtime with the use of Out of Place patching.
-- Enterprise scalability using the Enterprise Manger Deployment Procedures Framework
+- Enterprise scalability using the Enterprise Manager Deployment Procedures Framework.
-- A single pane of glass for monitoring and managing the entire update(patching) and upgrade operations
+- A single pane of glass for monitoring and managing the entire update (patching) and upgrade operations.
-- Ability to schedule/retry/suspend/resume operations
+- Patch Oracle Databases across different infrastructures, including engineered systems like Oracle ExaCC.
-- Patch Oracle Databases across different infrastructure including engineered systems like Oracle ExaCC
+- Ability to schedule/retry/suspend/resume operations.

 ![](images/FM-Overview2024.png "FM-Overview2024")